Arsenal clinch deal for left back Monreal

 LONDON Arsenal clinched a last-minute deal for Spanish international left back Nacho Monreal from Malaga on Thursday.

-Monreal, who has nine Spain caps, will strengthen manager Arsene Wenger's options in defence after Kieran Gibbs was injured against Liverpool on Wednesday.
+Monreal, who has nine Spain caps and played at Malaga with Arsenal's Spain midfielder Santi Cazorla, will strengthen manager Arsene Wenger's options in defence after Kieran Gibbs was injured against Liverpool on Wednesday.

 Replacement left back Andre Santos has struggled this season, leading to Wenger moving for the experienced Monreal as Arsenal push for a top-four finish.